LibrariesHacked/librarieshacked.github.io/_posts/2021-03-31-library-data-flows.md

 Nielsen are [experts on books](https://nielsenbook.co.uk/).
 For book sales, their BookScan data "collects point-of-sale data from more than 25,000 stores worldwide".
 They work with lots of data and presumably do it well.

 They also have something called LibScan which does a similar thing for public libraries.
-A set of public library services have system reports to collect the ISBNs that have been loaned every couple of weeks.
+A set of library services have system reports to collect the ISBNs that have been loaned every couple of weeks.
 This data is transferred over to Nielsen servers using FTP.

 This started in 2009.
 A blog post from Capita Libraries at around that time, [Nielsen Libscan Service Rolling Out](https://blogs.capita-libraries.co.uk/decisions/2009/06/01/nielsen-libscan-service-rolling-out/), gives some more details of the process.

 This is a good example of data that should never be exclusively in third-party hands.
-Nielsen make reports available to library services, but you would be hard-pressed to find regular users, if at all.
+Nielsen make reports available to library services, but you would be hard-pressed to find regular users.
 In reality public libraries are acting as a data service for a commercial operation.

 The data is sold by Nielsen in the form of ad-hoc or subscription based access.
 It's likely not a lucrative, if even profitable, thing for Nielsen.
 Just a poor setup for public data.